Yoast/wordpress-seo/readme.txt

 = 5.8.0 =

 Release Date: November 15th, 2017

+Security:
+    * Fixes an XSS vulnerability in the Google Search Console configuration page, when connected to any profile.

 Bugfixes:
     * Fixes a bug where inactive suggested plugins weren't displaying a notification.